VSaige3/pd-frameviewer/readme.md

 Notes
 ----------

 Anything in the "./fdata" directory is treated as an animation length file.
-Put the results of Here is what each is:
+Put the results of the scraper in here.
+Here is the character each file maps to:

 * pc00a: Player
 * pc01a: Edgar